Welcome to L-Town

 for people, for life.
 It all started with Love.

-“L-Town” is an independent, multi-genre record label headquartered in Laurel, MS. We currently cover R&B, Pop, Country, Hip-Hop, Inspirational, and Alternative music.
-L-Town is a label run by artists, with an emphasis on diversity and helping others achieve their dreams.
+“L-Town” is an independent, multi-genre record label headquartered in Laurel, MS. We currently cover R&B, Hip-Hop, and Southern Soul.
+Because of our love for music, our goal is to cover the entire spectrum of genres.
+L-Town is a label run by artists and musicians, with an emphasis on diversity and helping others achieve their dreams.

 At L-Town we create music for the Love of it, with a consciousness of the great power it contains: Music has the power to make you feel happy when you are sad, to lift you up when you’re down, to enlighten and inspire, and to educate and give new insights.